 Gameday Eagle Lure and Jess Set Auctions

-The Southeastern Raptor Center is giving fans the opportunity to own a little piece of the Southeastern Conference’s greatest pregame tradition – the flight of the eagle – by bidding on the eagle’s jess and lure used during its pre-game flights.
+The Southeastern Raptor Center gives fans the opportunity to own a little piece of the Southeastern Conference’s greatest pregame tradition – the flight of the eagle – by bidding on the eagle’s jess and lure used during its pre-game flights.

 - Sept.
-10, Arkansas State.
+4, Akron.
 The auction will open Sept.
-8 and close Sept.
-12
+2 and close Sept.
+6

 Money raised from the auctions support the center’s mission of rehabilitation, education, and conservation.
-In the last three years, the lure auction has raised nearly $21,000 to support the rehabilitation and care of raptors.
+Since 2013, the lure auction has more than $40,000 to support the rehabilitation and care of raptors.

 Jesses are cuffs worn around the eagle’s ankles with straps to assist the handler to securely hold the eagle.
 The lure is used by the handler to entice the eagle to land midfield and often has talon marks from being used.
 The items are handmade and uniquely decorated by volunteers or staff of the Southeastern Raptor Center and are used one time – during the Auburn eagle’s pre-game flight.

 Our work is only possible through contributions like yours.
 Your support ensures the preservation of the Southeastern Raptor Center and War Eagle tradition.
-Your financial support can be made year-round through the Auburn University Foundation by clicking here.
+Your financial support can be made year-round through the Auburn University Foundation.